 § 111-56 Establishment; membership; terms; officers.
-[Amended 4-30-2007 ATM; at time of adoption of Code]
+[Amended 4-30-2007 ATM]

-The Board of Selectmen shall establish and appoint a committee to be known as the "Capital Improvement Planning Committee (CIC);,)." composed of five at-large members.
+The Board of Selectmen shall establish and appoint a committee to be known as the "Capital Improvement Planning Committee (CIC);," composed of five at-large members.
 The five at-large members are to serve a three-year rotating term.
-The Town Finance DirectorAdministrator shall be an ex-officio member without the right to vote.
+The Town Finance Director shall be an ex-officio member without the right to vote.
 The Committee shall choose its own officers.
 If, at any time, membership of the Committee falls below three members, the authority for making decisions regarding capital improvements for the Town will revert to the Board of Selectmen.